 Service Dates: November 1963 – April 1968 Regular, November 1968 – November 1976 Reserves

-Work You Did: I flew as a Naval Aviator in the F-4 Phantom, carrier based with two cruises to North Vietnam.
+Work You Did: I flew as a Naval Aviator in the F-4 Phantom, a carrier based with two cruises to North Vietnam.
 I had 217 missions, was shot down and rescued on the 194thmission.
 While in my raft in Ha Long Bay, one of the rescue aircraft, flown by a good friend of mine, made a very low pass over me then did a couple of rolls and went back to orbit with the other rescue aircraft.
 When we returned to the carrier, my friend asked me how I liked his aerobatics and I said, “they scared me more than being shot down!”
 Most of our missions were flak suppression (bomb the anti-aircraft sites) and then converted to fighter coverage (prevent engagement by enemy aircraft) for the jet attack bombers we were escorting.
 The balance of the missions was combat air patrol flown next to the coastline to protect the aircraft carriers from enemy aircraft.

 Brief Story that Stands Out from Your Service Time: (in conjunction with the above…) My co-pilot and I were conducting a routine weather reconnaissance flight mission in our F-4 Phantom over Vietnam, and we were shot down in the icy waters in the Tonkin Gulf.
 We survived our emergency ejection from our jet, and we were rescued!
 A short story on our harrowing experience was published by Tom Wolfe, in “The Truest Sport: Jousting with Sam & Charlie.”